Alderano Cybo

-Alderano Cybo (sometimes Alderano Cibo or Alderano Cybo-Malaspina) (16 July 1613 – 22 July 1700) was an Italian Catholic Cardinal.
+Alderano Cybo (sometimes Alderano Cibo or Alderano Cybo-Malaspina; 16 July 1613 – 22 July 1700) was an Italian Catholic Cardinal.
 He served as the Secretary of State of Pope Innocent XI.

 Early life

 Cybo was born 16 July 1613 in Genoa, the fifth of fourteen children of Carlo I Cybo-Malaspina, sovereign Prince of Massa and Carrara, and of Brigida Spinola (1587–1660), the daughter of the Marchese di Calice, Giannettino Spinola.

 As was the custom in his family (he was descended from Pope Innocent VIII and, through his grandmother Marfisa d'Este, from Pope Alexander VI, and was probably Cardinal Innocenzo Cybo's adulterous great-great-grandson), Alderano and several of his siblings were destined for ecclesiastical careers.
 His elder sister Veronica, on the other hand, was married to the Florentine nobleman Jacopo Salviati, but was involved in an obscure episode in 1633, when she was alleged to be behind the savage murder of Caterina Brogi, Jacopo's mistress, whose head was delivered to him in a basket.
 Veronica was repudiated by her family, but their pressures on Medici government managed to prevent her being prosecuted for the murder.
 She was forced to leave Florence and to retire to the countryside, near Figline, in the Salviati's Villa San Cerbone.
 Later she moved to Rome, where she took up residence in the Palazzo Salviati.
+Soon, however, the couple were reconciled and resumed living together, as shown by a 1641 letter from Cardinal Cybo.